microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 <div id="taskgetEndpointAuthorization">
 ### task.getEndpointAuthorization <a href="#index">(^)</a>
-Gets the authorization details for a service endpoint If the authorization was not set and is not optional, the task will fail with an error message.
-Execution will halt.
+Gets the authorization details for a service endpoint If the authorization was not set and is not optional, it will throw.
 ```javascript
 getEndpointAuthorization(id:string, optional:boolean):EndpointAuthorization
 ```